University Appeals Board Questions & Answers

 Who appoints the University Appeals Board?

-The President of the University appoints the members, with the student members being recommended by the legislative branch of the Student Government Association.
+The Provost of the University appoints the members, with the student members being recommended by the legislative branch of the Student Government Association.

 Who appoints the Chair of the Appeals Board?

-The President of the University appoints the Hearing Officer.
-This appoinment is for a three-year term and the Hearing Officer may be reappointed.
+The Provost of the University appoints the Hearing Officer.
+This appointment is for a three-year term and the Hearing Officer may be reappointed.
 The term of appointment begins on September 1, and ends on August 31.
 The Hearing Officer shall be a person with training in the law.

 What is its source of authority to do what it does?

-The jurisdiction of the Appeals Board is based on authority conferred by the University Senate Rules and the UK Code of Student Conduct.
+The jurisdiction of the Appeals Board is based on authority conferred by the University Administrative Regulations and the UK Code of Student Conduct.

 What is a quorum for conduct of a hearing?